mandhut/codex-vitae/README.md

 - If I like you, chances are, I wish I could pick a needle in your brain and see what happens next.
 - My heart goes soft for Leonardo Dicaprio, I watch almost all of his movies.
 - I always have a thing with Japanese and its culture.
+- I trust my intuition (sometimes) too much.
+But like I always said, beat the machine all you want, the patterns are there.

 # Defined
 I use several tools to help me (and others) understand myself.
 Here's my personal opinion about myself, and also the list and results of all the personality tests that I've taken, down to the horoscope and chinese zodiac ;)